ECE-362-G24/automatic-lights/README.md

 Banerj61
 Kdtaneja
 acavouni

-**Please provide a brief description of your project and what it will be able to do, and specify four specific but concise objectives for your project: **

 Our project is designed to automate lighting and temperature regulation.
 It will adjust the RGB LED based on the ambient light and will also control the speed of a fan based on room temperature (NOTE: Not sure how we will show the temperature regulation during the demo).
-.

 Based on this, our four objectives for this project are:
 Automatically adjust RGB LED lighting based on ambient light conditions.
 Activate/deactivate fan based on room temperature- Turns on when temperature crosses 75 F.
 Enable user input using a keypad, with the chosen input displayed on seven-segment displays Manually override RGB LED color based on keypad input, use keypad to reset to automatic color control.

-What are the main features of your project?
-Describe the hardware you plan to use, what parts you wish to acquire (include purchase links for non-kit-based parts), and what your code will do to make the project work:

 The main features are:
 Automatic Lighting Control: Adjust RGB LED based on ambient brightness